pentaho/pentaho-kettle/README.txt

      The assembly folder serves two purposes:

         1- It provides a staging area for building Kettle.
-        2- It contains all resources needed for a Kettle distribution.
+        2- It contains resources needed for a Kettle distribution.
 The resources are contained in the "package-res" folder.